 McMeen is an awesome school.
 The leadership is very proactive in avoiding behavior problems in the students.
 I sub in many DPS schools and this is the quietest yet happiest school I go to in any given week.
 The diversity is unmatched at other area schools and this adds to every child's educational experience.

 McMeen Elementary School is a public elementary school in Denver.
-The principal of McMeen Elementary School is Adam Volek, who can be contacted at email@example.com.
+The principal of McMeen Elementary School is Adam Volek, whose e-mail is email@example.com.
 600 children attend McMeen Elementary School and identify primarily as Hispanic, Asian/Pacific Islander, and Multiracial.
-88% of the 600 students here have subsidized lunches.
+88% of the 600 students here are paying reduced lunch prices.
 The ratio of students to teachers at McMeen Elementary School is 17:1.
 Montessori School of Denver is one of the nearest elementary schools.

 - Computer arts